 Market Underreaction to Open Market Share Repurchases

-We examine long-run firm performance following open market share repurchase announcements which occurred during the period 1980 to 1990.
-We find that the average abnormal four-year buy-and-hold return measured after the initial announcement is 12.1 percent.
-For `value' stocks, companies more likely to be repurchasing shares because of undervaluation, the average abnormal return is 45.3 percent.
-For repurchases announced by `glamour' stocks where undervaluation is less likely to be an important motive, no positive drift in abnormal returns is observed.
-Thus, at least with respect to value stocks, the market errs in its initial response and appears to ignore much of the information conveyed through repurchase announcements.
+We examine the long-run performance of 1,239 open market share repurchases announced during the period 1980 to 1990.
+We find that the average excess four-year buy-and-hold return measured after the initial announcement is 12.6 percent.
+For "value" stocks, companies that are more likely to be making repurchases because of undervaluation, the average excess return is 45 percent.
+Thus undervaluation appears to be an important motive for repurchasing shares.
+Furthermore, the market systematically errs in its initial response and ignores much of the signal conveyed through repurchases.

 Suggested Citation: Suggested Citation